 The Theory of Constraints also helps remove things that waste time and add nothing of value to your organization.
 An example of this could include a company with a sheet metal operation that involves forming the metal into various shapes using press brakes.
 Management may believe at first that their bottleneck in production has to do with inefficient press brakes.
 However, upon investigating, management may then discover that the real constraint comes down to a lack of staff available for shifts to facilitate 24-hour continuous operation.
 In this instance, the first step would be to hire more staff to ensure continuous operation.

-The Six Sigma process improvement strategy was borne from a type of statistical principle stating that processes produce 99.99966% of a million deliverables without any defects.
+The Six Sigma process improvement strategy was borne from a type of statistical principle stating that produces 99.99966% of all its deliverables without defects (i.e., no more than 3.4 defects per million opportunities).
 When combined with the Lean methodology used along with the Hoshin Kanri process, you can enjoy the advantages of increased process efficiency.

 Lean Six Sigma commonly follows a DMAIC approach; five steps to make processes more efficient, including defining, measuring, analyzing, improving, and controlling the problem identified.
 By completing these steps using Lean methods, you can experience several benefits.
 For instance, you can make the transition from defect detection to prevention, standardize certain processes that improve agility, decrease lead times while increasing capacity, and consistently engage employees to boost morale and productivity.